openivimobility/meta-oim/README.md

     runqemu qemux86

 ### A note for ArchLinux users
 ArchLinux uses GCC 6.x.x which is quite new and has some problems with older software (or the older software has problems with it).
-Moreover, when installing Arch on x64, only GCC for 64-bit machines will be installed.
-GCC is downgraded together with libstdc++ and clang also uses it, so clang and LLVM should be downgraded as well.
+Moreover, when installing Arch on x64, only GCC for 64-bit machines will be installed, to compile for 32-bit architectures or even launch binaries, that were compiled for i686 32-bit libraries and "multilib" version of GCC should be installes.
+Finally, GCC is downgraded together with libstdc++ and clang also uses it, so clang and LLVM should be downgraded as well.
 These packages seem to work well:

     mkdir ~/arch-packages
     cd ~/arch-packages